MicrosoftDocs/azure-databases-docs/articles/cosmos-db/how-to-configure-firewall.md

 |All|52.247.163.6, 52.244.134.181|
 |MongoDB only|52.244.176.112, 52.247.148.42|
 |Apache Cassandra only|52.244.50.101, 52.227.165.24|

+#### Legacy Middleware IP Addresses

+The Cosmos DB portal services recently transitioned to new infrastructure that required new Middleware IP addresses.
+With the completion of that transition, the legacy IP addresses used by the old infrastructure can now be safely removed.
+If your account has legacy Middleware IP addresses, the XXX option will be displayed.
+Select that option and then Save to remove the legacy IP addresses.

 > [!NOTE]
 > If you are experiencing challenges connecting to your Azure Cosmos DB account from the Data Explorer, review the [Data Explorer troubleshooting guide](/troubleshoot/azure/cosmos-db/data-explorer).